universityofsussex-rc/Workshops/exercises/artemis/Exercise2/README.md

 1. Create a New Batch Job

-    Select you `Workshop-Empty` template, and then Click `Create New Job`.
+    Select your `Workshop-Empty` template, and then Click `Create New Job`.

     You should now be back on the Jobs page instead of templates. with a new job with its details highlighted on the right.